harrmitch/flatpak-docs/docs/available-runtimes.rst

 elementary
 ----------

-The elementary runtime is appropriate for any application that would like to publish in elementary AppCenter.
-It is based on the GNOME runtime and adds the elementary platform, including:
+The elementary runtime is for applications that wish to be published in elementary AppCenter.
+Based on the GNOME runtime, it adds the elementary platform, which includes:

 * elementary Icons
 * elementary Stylesheet